-10. Is based on a write cycle that was initiated in accordance with the Truth Table.
-BWS0, BWS1, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+13. Is based on a write cycle that was initiated in accordance with the Truth Table on page 9.
+BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.